bbauska/meta-react-basics/README.md

 Components and website UIs are not to limited to React.

-There\'s a part of the reason why React is so popular, is because it streamlines the process of building and composing components.
+There&apos;s a part of the reason why React is so popular, is because it streamlines the process of building and composing components.

-React does this efficiently and without a significant impact on your browser\'s resources.
+React does this efficiently and without a significant impact on your browser&apos;s resources.

 Another major topic that will be discussed in this course is working with **state** in React apps.

-You\'ll learn a lot more about state as you go through the course.
+You&apos;ll learn a lot more about state as you go through the course.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 06.
 (0x) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 ![](./images/image006.png){width="5.0in" height="1.949206036745407in"}

-But for now, here\'s a simple definition of state.
+But for now, here&apos;s a simple definition of state.

 **State is simply all the values of all the variables your app is working with at any given point in time.**